spacepatcher/firehol-ip-aggregator/README.md

 * GET `/maintainers/by_category` - retrieve all maintainers by category
 * GET `/ip/bulk/by_category` - retrieve all IP addresses that are in feeds filtered by feed category

+The API documentation is accessed by requesting any undefined URL.

 ### Example usage

 Application is able to get search requests in IP or CIDR format, also in mixed list of both data types (provided by `/search` function).
 To search, run the command: